mbaumer/us_hep_funding/docs/_states/RI.md

 <a name="RI-02"></a>
 [Back to top](#top)
 ## RI-02 -- Rep. James Langevin (D)
+### Committees
+James Langevin is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016